Scott "SINC" Sinclair

 SINCspace/SINCstudio, 2021-present;

-Contract art direction, graphic artist, illustrator, Hot Water Music, & game dev consulting.
+• Contract art direction, graphic art, illustration, & game dev consulting.

 Fine Art/Gallery Shows/Accolades;

-RSAD Presidents Award for illustration thesis, Aesop’s Fables Illustrated
+• RSAD Presidents Award for Illustration, Senior thesis - Aesop’s Fables self promotion

 Fun Facts!